Have you thought about your company’s workplace violence prevention policy lately?

 While mass shootings and homicides make big news, it may surprise you to learn that the most frequent types of workplace violence are simple assault (fisticuffs) and armed robbery.

 Once you’ve identified potential security liabilities, you can take steps to address those issues.
-If you’re starting from scratch when it comes to preventing workplace violence, here are eight tips to help you reduce risk to your team and your building.
+If you’re starting from scratch when it comes to workplace violence prevention, here are eight tips to help you reduce risk to your team and your building.

 How can you, the business owner or leader, keep your employees and your assets safe?